spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 1. AWS spawns the services of V2.
 2. When the services of V2 are up and running, AWS takes the services of V1 down.

 Since this process is uncontrollable, there is potentially a timeframe in which the application may run services of V1 and V2 in random combinations.
-When a service of V1 communicates with a service of V2 or the other way around, it may result into an error.
+When a service of V1 communicates with a service of V2 or the other way around, it may result in an error.

 ![Deploy_Spryker_services_requests](./images/Deploy_Spryker_services/deploy_services.gif)